rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240204_New York Times Podcasts.md

 *  online and reroutes a truck's load.
 *  This kind of theft increased almost 600% between 2021 and 2022, according to CargoNet
 *  data.
-*  And on the rails, some cargo—coal, grain, cement, fertilizer, petrochemicals, lumber—is
+*  And on the rails, some cargoâ€”coal, grain, cement, fertilizer, petrochemicals, lumberâ€”is
 *  just too cumbersome to appeal to thieves.
 *  It's easier to run off with pallets of beer or the newest issue Nikes.
 *  But railroads have increasingly been vying to move more containerized freight.
 *  They want to make the most of the e-commerce boom.
 *  The fastest growing segment of rail traffic is what's called intermodal, which refers
-*  to shipping containers and trailers that move on more than one mode of transit—ships,
+*  to shipping containers and trailers that move on more than one mode of transitâ€”ships,
 *  trains, and trucks.
 *  These containers often carry merchandise bound for stores, or packages bound for consumers.
 *  Amazon, for example, now has its own branded containers, in part to meet its net-zero carbon